ExpressGateway/express-gateway.io/_posts/2017-08-08-implementing-key-auth.md

 ---
 layout: post
-title: "Implementing Key Authentication in Express Gateway"
+title: Implementing Key Authentication in Express Gateway
-date:   2017-08-08 12:00:00 -0400
+date: 2017-08-08 16:00:00 +0000
-category: guides
-author: "Jordan Kasper"
+author: Jordan Kasper
-#
-# Please remember to update ~/_archives-month, ~/_archives-year
-# and ~/_categories with any necessary archive needs
-#
+categories: guides
 ---
 You've probably used it before: key authentication.
 The basic idea is simple, to authenticate your app or client with a given service you send a key to identify (and authorize) yourself.
 This is not intended for individual users necessarily, but rather for systems talking to each other.
 <!--excerpt-->